ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 Overall, the biggest takeaways from this section covering racial differences in educational outcomes are that the Asian population tends to lead in rates of having a high school education or higher, followed closely by the Mixed Race, Pacific Islander, and White populations.
 The populations with the lowest proportions of high school and college educated individuals include the Black and American Indian populations, with American Indian educational attainment falling below that of Black educational attainment for all survey years in this study.
 The most surprising outcome presented here is that the Mixed Race population had a higher recorded proportion of educated individuals than the White population, which brings into question how the intersection of membership in different racial groups could influence educational attainment.

-#### Hispanic Ethnicity and Educational Attainment: Results
+#### **Hispanic Ethnicity and Educational Attainment: Results**

 Within the Hispanic Ethnicity and Educational Attainment page of the dashboard, the following plots were generated in order to show which Hispanic ethnic subgroup had the highest proportion of individuals reporting an educational attainment of a high school diploma or greater.
 Much like in the previous section, there were some general trends present across all years, but enough variability in them that make it relevant to present the trends by year.
 One limitation that is important of the  results presented here is the lack of available data present for the Salvadorian and Dominican populations for years 2010-2013, since that specific data was not collected prior to 2014.
 This is where much of the variability in the trends comes from, since it changes what group has the lowest rates of educational attainment.

+##### Educational Attainment by Hispanic Subgroup from 2010-2013

 From 2010 to 2013, the population with the highest proportion of individuals with a completed high school education or greater was the Non Hispanic population.
 Within the Hispanic ethnic group, the highest attaining subgroup was the Cuban population, followed by the Puerto Rican and Other Hispanic populations.
 The population with the lowest proportion of high school and college educated individuals was the Mexican population.
-The plots used to come to this conclusion are presented below.
+The plots used to come to this conclusion are presented in **Figures 70-89**.

 ![US Non Hispanic Educational Attainment in 2010](images/nhxedu2010.png)